E- safety Advice

 Longhill High School was subject to an Ofsted survey inspection focusing on eSafety in July 2009.
 The overall effectiveness of eSafety was judged to be good.
 A copy of Ofsted’s report can be found here.

-What action should I take at home?
+What action can I take at home?

 Take a look at the websites in the Resources section to below.
 Many offer helpful advice for parents on eSafety at home.